gvnadir/SailPoint-IdentityIQ/README.md

 - IdentityIQ monitors data: looking for changes, also known as **events**
 - IdentityIQ detects changes: when an event, or change, is detected by IdentityIQ, provisioning is initiated
-- IdentityIQ provisioning data: the changes are written to the systems or applications that are defined to IdenitityIQ
+- IdentityIQ provisioning data: the processo of **writing** the changes to the systems or applications that are defined to IdenitityIQ

 ## Certification and Access Reviews